 - In the search field, type

 There you have it – all the curated templates, ready to be used and customized.
+Templates created by the Business Analyst team have a Created by ESRI logo.

 For any template, you can use the Preview button to launch the web experience so you can see how it’s designed, test the widget interactions, and decide if it’s the best one for you.
 Each template includes a window that appears on launch with some information on the template, including which mode it’s using (Workflow or Preset), the intended use of the app, and the specific configuration of the widgets used.